mniju/Blog/_posts/2020-05-01-Qlearning-SARSA.md

   * On-Policy methods attempt to improve the policy that is used to make  decisions.
   * Off-Policy methods evaluate or improve a policy different from the one that is used to make decisions.

-In On-Policy methods - the Policy that is being learnt and the policy that is used to explore and take actions and move to next state are the same.
+In On-Policy methods - the Policy that is being learnt and the policy that is used to explore ,move to next state are the same.

-In off policy methods, two different policies are used
+In off policy methods, two different policies are used.

 1. *Target policy* - The  policy that is being learned about - This will be the optimal policy.
 2. *Behaviour policy* - The policy that is used to generate behaviour - This will be more exploratory to explore more actions.